-No User ReviewsWrite a review

 Total | 2740 W | 3840 W |

-These model numbers refer to the same unit, but simply include more or less information regarding its specs, production batch, etc. Read how Honda name their generators.
+The final "G" in "EG4000CLAG" indicates that the unit is CARB-compliant.
+The final "N" in "EG4000CLAN" indicates that the unit cannot be sold in California.
+Regarding the rest of the model names, as a rule of thumb, they refer to the unit itself, but simply include more or less information regarding its specs, production batch, etc. Read how Honda name their generators.

 What kind oil does a Honda generator 3500 take (Asked February 18, 2021)